Answering Open-Domain Questions of Varying Reasoning Steps from Text: Data processing

 For the standard benchmarks (\squadopen{} and \hotpotqa{} fullwiki), we use the Wikipedia corpora prepared by \citet{chen2017reading} and \citet{yang2018hotpotqa}, respectively, so that our results are comparable with previous work on these benchmarks.
 Specifically, for \squadopen, we use the processed English Wikipedia released by \citet{chen2017reading} which was accessed in 2016, and contains 5,075,182 documents.\footnote{\url{https://github.com/facebookresearch/DrQA}} For \hotpotqa{}, \citet{yang2018hotpotqa} released a processed set of Wikipedia introductory paragraphs from the English Wikipedia originally accessed in October 2017.\footnote{\url{https://hotpotqa.github.io/wiki-readme.html}}

-While it is established that the \squad{} dev set is repurposed as the test set for \squadopen{} for the ease of evaluation, most previous work make use of the entire training set during training, and as a result a proper development set for \squadopen{} does not exist, and the evaluation result on the test set might be inflated as a result.
-We therefore resplit the \squad{} training set into a proper development set that is not used during training, and a reduced training set that we use for all of our experiments.
+While it is established that the \squad{} dev set is repurposed as the test set for \squadopen{} for ease of evaluation, most previous work make use of the entire training set during training, and as a result a proper development set for \squadopen{} does not exist. \footnote{Thus, if any hyperparameter tuning has been performed, it is usually done to directly maximize the performance on this held-out test set, inflating the performance on this set as a result.} We therefore resplit the \squad{} training set into a proper development set that is not used during training, and a reduced training set that we use for all of our experiments.
 As a result, although \irrr{} is evaluated on the same test set as previous systems, it is likely disadvantaged due to the reduced amount of training data and hyperparameter tuning on this new dev set.
 We split the training set by first grouping questions and paragraphs by the Wikipedia entity/title they belong to, then randomly selecting entities to add to the dev set until the dev set contains roughly as many questions as the test set (original \squad{} dev set).
 The statistics of our resplit of \squad{} can be found in Table \ref{tab:squad_resplit}.
-We will make our resplit publicly available to the community.
+We make our resplit publicly available to the community at \url{https://beerqa.github.io/}.